SAIC-ATS/ARTTECH-3135/syllabus.md

 This studio course investigates the creative possibilities in programming, from interactivity to information visualization.
 Students explore interactive narratives and games, software art, simulations and emergent behaviors, and other code-based forms.
 Lectures, discussions, and demonstrations provide a conceptual, aesthetic and technical foundation in programming as a creative practice.

 ### Course Goals

--foundation in creative coding.
--projects spanning conceptual and creative ideas.
--interfacing of both hardware and software in creative practice.

 __Key goals include:__